The iOS 26 Design Guidelines: An Illustrated Guide

 iOS Picker screens

-The whole idea is that you have something resembling a list item, but it actually leads to another page where you pick the value.
+The whole idea is that you have something resembling a list item, but it actually leads to a separate page where you pick the value.

 So, the ingredients: